 Stacking Lion's Mane with niacin and psilocybin

-Stamets argues the Lion’s Mane, psilocybin and niacine stacking formula should be considered, and made available, as any other vitamin for supplement, claiming that its neurogenerative effect (over several generations) has the potential to initiate ‘the next quantum leap in human consciousness.’
+Stamets believes the Lion’s Mane, psilocybin and niacin stacking formula should be considered, and made available, as any other vitamin for supplement, claiming that its neurogenerative effect (over several generations) has the potential to initiate ‘the next quantum leap in human consciousness.’

-How to stack Lion's Mane according to Stamets' Stack method
+How to stack Lion's Mane according to Paul Stamets Stacking protocol

 CYCLE: continue for four weeks